Philip J. Currie Dinosaur Museum

 Early on, the architect expressed desire for the use of wood even in the connections to represent these bones more realistically, and provide a visually inspiring skeleton.

-Early costing analysis for the wood scheme seemed too expensive, and an alternate in all steel was considered.
-However, the wood option still seemed more appealing to suit the organic nature of the structure.
-Using heavy timber for the supporting members would be fairly straightforward, but due to the complex geometry and varying angles, the issue became the structural “nodes" – the intersecting connection points of these members – was there a way of approaching these so that they would seamlessly tie the structure together to support the architectural intent?
+Early costing analysis for the wood scheme seemed too expensive.An alternate in all steel was considered, however the wood option still seemed more appealing to suit the organic nature of the structure.
+Using heavy timber for the supporting members would be fairly straightforward, but due to the complex geometry and varying angles, the issue became the structural “nodes", the intersecting connection points of these members.
+Was there a way of approaching these so that they would seamlessly tie the structure together to support the architectural intent?
 A big steel connection would not work visually, but how would it be possible to connect up to 8 large (up to 1.6m deep) rectangular glulam members at varying 3D angles, with heavy structural forces, and be successful visually?

 One of the ideas that arose in conversation with the architect was to allow the shaping to reflect the natural extension of each of the members into the joint.